• Skip to primary navigation

 If you’re heading to the store, and want to make this egg casserole, these are the ingredients to add to your list.
 (You can find a printable recipe card at the bottom of the post.)

-• 8 serving package of buttermilk biscuit dough (we used Grands for these photos)
+• 8 serving package of buttermilk biscuit dough – we used Pillsbury Grands biscuits today, but regular biscuits work too.

 • 6 eggs